In this article

 Sanctions screening is one of those compliance obligations that catches businesses off guard.
-Unlike anti-money laundering (AML) requirements - which typically apply to defined categories of “obliged entities” or “relevant persons” - financial sanctions apply broadly across all businesses and individuals within each jurisdiction’s reach.
+Unlike anti-money laundering (AML) requirements - which typically apply to defined categories of “obliged entities” - financial sanctions apply broadly across all businesses and individualswithin each jurisdiction’s reach.

-This guide sets out who needs to comply, the core rules in each jurisdiction, when to check, and what happens if you don’t.
+This guide sets out who needs to comply, the core rules in each jurisdiction, when to check, and - critically - how to avoid the common and expensive mistake of conflating sanctions screening with customer due diligence.

 Automate your sanctions screening

 Mithrandir checks against UK OFSI, US OFAC SDN, and EU consolidated lists in under 100ms.
-Single checks, bulk onboarding sweeps, and retrospective alerts when new designations match your customer base - all via one REST API.
+Single checks, bulk onboarding sweeps, and retrospective alerts - all via one REST API at £0.05 per check.

 Start screening freeWhich Businesses Need to Check Sanctions?